katief01/Pewlett-Hackard-Analysis/README.md

 * This table also showed very large numbers of highly qualified, retirement-ready employees available for mentoring the next generation of Pewlett Hackard employees.
 The manager role showed only 2 retiremnt-ready individuals so this department may need assistance in training future managers.

-  In summary, a new table which provides all employees per title who are elegible for mentorship would give greater insight into the ability to support the upcoming wave of retiring individuals.
+  In summary, a new table which provides all employees per title who are eligible for mentorship would give greater insight into the ability to support the upcoming wave of retiring individuals.
 A separate table which provides a count of these mentorship-eligible employees would allow us to see a snapshot of numbers to compare to the Retiring Titles numbers (which shows the number of retirement-aged individuals in each department).